 In Russia requests for quotations are used for distributing small contracts such as roof repair for a factory or products delivery to a school kitchen.
 Before each auction starts, the procurer makes an announcement with the relevant information about the contract and the auction.
 The announcement includes reserve price -- the maximal price the contract can be assigned for, the reserve price is bounded by 500000 rubles (approximately \$8000).
 The auction lasts at least one week.
 During this period potential participants can submit their bids.
 Each participant can submit only one bid, the bids are sealed.
 After the auction ends, all bids are revealed and the smallest bid wins, the final price equals the winning bid (first-price auction).

-Throughout the paper we only study successful bid leakage, that is when the honest winning bid has been leaked to and undercut by a favored bidder.

-The literature on manipulations in auctions is prolific but mostly concerned with collusion schemes such as bid rigging \cite{porter1993detection} and bid rotation \cite{aoyagi2003bid}; a rather recent review of the literature on collusion detection is available in \cite{harrington2005detecting}.
+The literature on manipulations in auctions is prolific but mostly concerned with collusion schemes such as bid rigging \citep{porter1993detection,imhof2018screening} and bid rotation \citep{aoyagi2003bid}; a review of the literature on collusion detection is available in \citep{harrington2005detecting}.

 Crucial to our research question is the timing of bids, and the Russian procurement data is unique to contain this information.
-Previously, timing of bids has been studied in repeated Internet auctions such as eBay, where each bidder has a set of moments in time where he can submit a bid \cite{song2004nonparametric}.
+Previously, timing of bids has been studied in repeated Internet auctions such as eBay, where each bidder has a set of moments in time where he can submit a bid \citep{song2004nonparametric}.
 But, to the best of our knowledge, timing of bids has not been used before to detect corruption (except for \cite{andreyanov2016corruption} that we discuss below).

-Other papers studying bid leakage or other forms of corruption using Russian data do so on a local scale of specific market or during specific period of time \cite{yakovlev2015incentives, mironov2016corruption, balsevich2014indicators}.
-The empirical literature on auctions is rich (see, e.g., the seminal works \cite{athey2007nonparametric} and \cite{krasnokutskaya2011bid}), yet there are only few studies that use supervised machine learning (classification) in auction corruption detection.
-Typically they utilize small datasets of few hundreds of labeled auctions \cite{ferwerda2017corruption,huber2018machine}.
+Other papers studying bid leakage or other forms of corruption using Russian data do so on a local scale of a specific market, during a specific period of time or employing the state-ownership of bidders \citep{yakovlev2015incentives, mironov2016corruption, balsevich2014indicators,tkachenko2017sweet}.
+The empirical literature on auctions is rich (see, e.g., the seminal works by \cite{athey2007nonparametric} and \cite{krasnokutskaya2011bid}), yet there are only few studies that use supervised machine learning (classification) in auction corruption detection.
+Typically they utilize small datasets of few hundreds of labeled auctions \citep{ferwerda2017corruption,huber2018machine}.